Longarm Quilting Service

 Arrange an Appointment / Discuss your Requirements / Receive a Quote

 Wadding, Backing & Thread

-You are welcome to supply your own wadding and / or backing fabric however you can purchase these items from Yvonne at Quilters Quest.
-We have a great selection of extra-wide backing fabrics and waddings for you to choose from.
-There is a selection of Cotton, Polyester and Wool Waddings available in different widths.
+You are welcome to supply your own wadding and / or backing fabric however you can purchase these items from Yvonne.
+We have a selection of high quality extra-wide backing fabrics and waddings in stock.
+You can choose from Cotton, Polyester and Wool Waddings available in different widths.
 Using a quality wadding and 100% cotton backing fabric will dramatically improve the look, feel, and lifetime of your finished quilt.

 If you are supplying your own backing and wadding they should be at least 4” bigger on all four sides than the finished quilt top.
 For example, if your finished quilt top is 60” x 80” then your backing and wadding will need to be 68” x 88”.

-Yvonne has a huge range of threads available for you to choose from for your quilting.
+Yvonne also has a huge range of threads available for you to choose from for your quilting.

 Quilt Top Preparation

 - Press your pieced top making sure your seam allowances are pressed properly and laying flat.

 - Trim and secure all loose threads from the back of your quilt top.
 These may show through the lighter colours of your quilt.